Computational Science, Ph.D.

 Prerequisite: Fundamental courses in the Computational Science Ph.D. program and CSCI 6020 or equivalent or consent of instructor.
 Introduction to concepts, theories, techniques, issues, and applications of data mining.
 Data preprocessing, association rule analysis, classification analysis, cluster and outlier analysis, deviation detection, statistical modeling, consideration of emergent technologies.

-Electives can come from departmental master's degree programs and the COMS program.
+Electives may come from departmental master's degree programs and the COMS program.

 Selected topics in the natural and applied sciences for Computational Science students.
 Provides an opportunity to study applications of computational techniques to real world problems and enhance the domain knowledge of students within the program.
 Rotating topics may include computational chemistry, computational physics, and computational biology.